 a trial by jury of at least six persons, if accused of an offense punishable by imprisonment

-ICRA's guarantee of free exercise of religion does not prevent a tribe from establishing a religion.
+ICRA’s guarantee of free exercise of religion does not stop a tribe from establishing a religion.
 Many tribes do not separate religion from government and other areas of life.

-The ICRA guarantees a criminal defendant the right to have a lawyer at his/ her own expense, BUT a tribe does not have to provide a lawyer for a defendant who cannot afford to hire one.
+The ICRA guarantees a criminal defendant the right to a lawyer at the defendant’s own expense, BUT a tribe does not have to provide a lawyer for a defendant who cannot afford one.

 There is no right to a jury trial in civil cases under the ICRA.

-You may pursue any avenue of appeal available through tribal government.
+You can pursue any avenue of appeal available through tribal government.

 If you sue in tribal court, the tribal government may raise a defense of sovereign immunity.
-This is a legal doctrine which prevents a government from being sued without its consent.
-You might be able to avoid this defense by naming as defendants in the lawsuit the tribal official who allegedly violated the ICRA.
-The tribal court may issue an order for the officials to stop the unlawful conduct.
+This means you cannot sue the government without its consent.
+You might be able to avoid this defense by naming as defendants the tribal official who allegedly violated the ICRA.
+The tribal court can issue an order for the official to stop the unlawful conduct.

-You cannot get money damages from the tribe unless it has consented to being sued.
+You cannot get money damages from the tribe unless it has consented to you suing it.

-Only in one type of situation: You may seek a "writ of habeas corpus" challenging the legality of your detention when you are being held in jail or otherwise detained by an order of an Indian tribe.
-You must first exhaust all remedies available through the tribal court, including tribal court appeals, unless it would be futile to do so or irreparable injury would result from the delay.
+Only in one type of situation.
+You can seek a “writ of habeas corpus” challenging your detention when an order of an Indian tribe has you held in jail or otherwise detained.
+You must first exhaust all remedies available through tribal court, including tribal court appeals, unless it would be futile to do so OR irreparable injury would result from the delay.